PGarn/PowDevLif/paper/paper.md

 2. The thermal model is Foster-type, \autoref{fig:example2}, chosen for its ability to describe thermal behavior of the system.
 Other models, such as the Cauer, could have been used [@6631903].
+The model used implies no thermal coupling between dies.

 ![Thermal model implemented in PowDevLif.\label{fig:example2}](ThermalModel.png)

 3. With regard to lifetime model, an empirical law based on data from accelerated cycling was used, in particular the Coffin-Manson and Arrhenius model [@9316255].
 It takes into account the impact of temperature rise and the mean temperature.
-This choice was made because of the model's capacity to effectively predict component remaining useful life, thanks to the use of the rainflow method.
+This choice was made because of the model's capacity to effectively predict component lifetime, thanks to the use of the rainflow method.

 $$Nf = A\cdot\Delta Tj^\alpha\cdot\exp(\frac{Ea}{k\cdot Tjmean})$$